Digital-Grinnell/dlad-blog/content/posts/029-PDF-Ingest-in-Digital-Grinnell.md

   - clicked `replace` in the `OBJ` datastream line,
   - then uploaded the new PDF file to _Digital.Grinnell_.

-Once the upload was complete the system automatically generated new derivatives for the object which now has a valid FULL_TEXT datastream, so this should make the content searchable and discoverable.
+Once the upload was complete the system automatically generated new derivatives for the object which now has a valid FULL\_TEXT datastream, so this should make the content searchable and discoverable.

 \*Note that if I had multiple PDFs to process I believe I could have selected the `In Multiple Files` option to save some time and OCR several PDFs in one operation.

-The lesson-to-be-learned here is to... `always run "Text Recognition" on a PDF BEFORE it is ingested into _Digital.Grinnell_.`  But, if you forget, this procedure in the hands of any _Digital.Grinnell_ admin, can save the day!  :smile:
+The lesson-to-be-learned here is to... `always run "Text Recognition" on a PDF BEFORE it is ingested into Digital.Grinnell.`  But, if you forget, this procedure in the hands of any _Digital.Grinnell_ admin, can save the day!  :smile:

 And that's a wrap.
 Until next time...